heche-psb/wgd/README.md

 -na, --nodeaveraged, flag option, whether to use node-averaged method for de-redundancy, if the flag was set, the node-averaged method would be initiated
--bs, --bootstrap, the number of bootstrap replicates of ortholog Ks distribution in mixed plot -gr, --gistrb, flag option, whether to use gist_rainbow as color map of dotplot
+-bs, --bootstrap, the number of bootstrap replicates of ortholog Ks distribution in mixed plot -gr, --gistrb, flag option, whether to use gist_rainbow as color map of dotplot -n, --nthreads, the number of threads to use in bootstrap sampling, default 1
 ```

 ## Usage